damianhakert/damianhakert.github.io/source/university/process/index.md

 ## Suggesting improvements

-If you would like to teach ca class or participate or help in any way please submit a merge request and assign it to [Job](https://gitlab.com/u/JobV).
+If you would like to teach a class or participate or help in any way please submit a merge request and assign it to [Job](https://gitlab.com/u/JobV).

 If you have suggestions for additional courses you would like to see,